ChimeHQ/LanguageServerScripts/README.md

 ## Global Client List

-If you choose, your processes bundle id can be added to a global list.
+If you choose, your process's bundle id can be added to a global list.
 Clients can then automatically create a symlink within your `Application Scripts` directory to `com.chimehq.LanguageServerScripts` so that the common directory will be accessible to you from within the sandbox.

 ```
 ~/Library/Application Scripts/com.chimehq.Edit